noctabit/spam-call-blocker-app/README.md

 ## How It Works

-The app uses the JSoup library for web scraping, which allows it to retrieve and parse HTML data from www.listaspam.com and www.responderono.es.
-This data is then processed to determine whether an incoming call should be blocked or not.
+The app combines multiple data sources to determine if an incoming call should be blocked:

+- UnknownPhone API Integration
+Sends a POST request with the phone number and selected language to the UnknownPhone API, returning a rating indicating whether the number is likely spam.
+Numbers with an average rating below 3 (bad or dangerous) are blocked automatically.

+- Web Scraping with JSoup
+Scrapes listas spam and responderono websites in real time to gather fresh data on suspicious numbers.

+- User Preferences
+Uses your configured settings (whitelist, block unknown, hidden, or international numbers) to customize blocking behavior.

 ## Data Management